Have you ever been in an environment or a situation where you felt that you were not good enough to be in it? Or a situation where you felt unworthy?

 I am thoughtful in my decisions.
 If I have made mistakes, they do not define the position I am in right now.
 My successes outweigh my faults.
 I am allowed to be imperfect and do well.

-Don’t fight imposter insecurity with negative words and statements (easier said than done, but practice makes perfect!)
+3. Don’t fight imposter insecurity with negative words and statements

-Avoid anyone who puts you down, and if you can’t: limit communication
+4. Avoid anyone who puts you down (or limit communication)

 I am a firm believer in healing and rewiring certain thoughts.
 It took me years of therapy to break out of my intrusive thinking habits that diminished my self-esteem.
 Remember that nobody outside of you knows what you are capable of.
 You are the only person you have to be sound 24/7, so learn to be kind and gentle with yourself.
 You deserve confidence in your accomplishments and in your relationships.